 Heaven Sent Children Adoption has worked with many families adopting children throughout Tennessee and the United States.
-We place children directly with adoptive families through our domestic adoptionprogram.
-We assist with Interstate adoptions, networking with adoption agencies in other states (see Professional Associations).
+We place children directly with adoptive families through our domestic adoption program.
+We assist with interstate adoptions, where we network with adoption agencies in other states.
 We also do agency-assisted and identified adoptions for families who have identified birth parents.

 The Center for Family Development/Heaven Sent Children Adoption provides services for the birth parents as well as the home study and placement preparation for the prospective adoptive parents.
 We work with birth parents who request our services to complete an adoption plan.
 We can assist you with whatever services you might require to help you build your family through adoption.

-For a detailed list of our adoption fees, the process and different types of adoption please see our page Adoption Application page or call Cindy Posey at (615) 898-0803 or email her at: firstname.lastname@example.org with your questions.
+For a detailed list of our adoption fees, the process, and different types of adoption please see our page Adoption Application .
+Call our office at (615) 898-0803 or email email@example.com with your questions.

 5 Types of Adoption That Can Be Pursued